 Step 5 - Timelines

 This step establishes a priority for the tasks.
-Since time is precious and many tasks must be accomplished before another can begin, establishing priorities helps your team to determine the order in which the tasks must be accomplished and by what date.
+Since time is precious and some tasks must be accomplished before another can begin, establishing priorities helps your team to determine the order in which the tasks must be accomplished and by what date.
 For example, "The shipping rates will be obtained by May 9."

 Step 6 - Follow-up

 The final step is to follow-up, measure, and check to see if the team is doing what is required.
 This kind of leader involvement validates that the stated priorities are worthy of action.
 For the leader it demonstrates her commitment to see the matter through to a successful conclusion.
 Also, note that validating does not mean micro-managing.
-Micro-management places no trust in others, where as following-up determines if the things that need to get done are in fact getting done.
+Micro-management places no trust in others, whereas following-up determines if the things that need to get done are in fact getting done.

-Supervision is keeping a grasp on the situation and ensuring that plans and policies are implemented properly (U.S. Army Handbook,1973).
+Supervision is keeping a grasp on the situation and ensuring that plans and policies are implemented properly (U.S. Army Handbook, 1973).
 It includes giving instructions and inspecting the accomplishment of a task.

-There is a narrow band of adequate supervision.
+There is a narrow band of proper supervision.
 On one side of the band is over-supervision (micro-management); and on the other side is under-supervision.
 Over-supervision stifles initiative, breeds resentment, and lowers morale and motivation.
 Under-supervision leads to miscommunication, lack of coordination, and the perception by subordinates that the leader does not care.
 However, all employees can benefit from appropriate supervision by seniors with more knowledge and experience who normally tend to see the situation more objectively.

 Evaluating is part of supervising.
-It is defined as judging the worth, quality, or significance of people, ideas, or things (U.S. Army Handbook,1973, p304).
+It is defined as judging the worth, quality, or significance of people, ideas, or things (U.S. Army Handbook, 1973, p304).
 It includes looking at the ways people are accomplishing a task.
 It means getting feedback on how well something is being done and interpreting that feedback.
 People need feedback so that they can judge their performance.
 Without it, they will keep performing tasks wrong, or stop performing the steps that makes their work great.

 Use checklists to list tasks that need to be accomplished.
 Almost all of us have poor memories when it comes to remembering a list of details.
-List tasks by priorities.
-For example, "A" priorities must be done today, "B" priorities must be done by tomorrow, and "C" priorities need to be followed up within a week.
+List tasks by priorities, for example, "A" priorities must be done today, "B" priorities must be done by tomorrow, and "C" priorities need to be followed up within a week.

 Getting people to accomplish something is much easier if they have the inspiration to do so.
 Inspire means “to breathe life into.”
 And in order to perform that, we have to have some life ourselves.
 Three main actions will aid you in accomplishing this:

-1. Be passionate: In organizations where the is a leader with great enthusiasm about a project, a trickle-down effect will occur.
+1. Be passionate: In organizations where there is a leader with great enthusiasm about a project, a trickle-down effect will occur.
 You must be committed to the work you are doing.
 If you do not communicate excitement, how can you expect your people to get worked up about it?

 2. Get your employees involved in the decision making process: People who are involved in the decision making process participate much more enthusiastically than those who just carry out a boss' order.
 Help them contribute and tell them you value their opinions.
 Listen to them and incorporate their ideas when it makes sense to so.